SLU LAW Jessup Moot Court Team Advances

 Tim Sutton, Rashae Williams, and Katie Hoffecker, with coaches Professor Ira Trako,

-assistant director of the Center for International and Comparative Law, and Professor
+associate director of the Center for International and Comparative Law, and Professor

-who competed in the Midwest regionals.
+students who competed in the Midwest regionals.

 Jessup, the world's largest moot court competition, has participants from about 700 law schools in 100 countries and jurisdictions.
 The International Rounds require students to first write a memorial brief, then argue their side in front of a panel of mock International Court of Justice ("ICJ") judges.
 In the United States, law schools compete regionally, with the top two schools moving on to the international rounds.
 National winners from various countries come from across the world to compete in Washington, D.C., with 12 schools representing the United States.
 The competition will take place from April 9 to April 15, 2023.